silviaCerby/gitbook/docs/management/credential_management/collections/add-a-secret-to-a-collection.md

 ---
-description: This article describes how to add a secret to an existing collection.
+description: "This article describes how to add a secret to an existing collection."
 intercom_id: 11101988
 ---